 Apart from tech giants, Austin is also home to a wide range of tech startups, which are helping to make Texas one of America’s fastest growing cities.
 The Tech Tribune recently highlighted promising startups to watch in Austin, which include WP Engine, a WordPress hosting platform; SparkCognition, an artificial intelligence firm; and OJO Labs, a company that applies machine learning technologies to the real estate market.
 Bootcamp grads are provided with numerous opportunities to pursue their passions and enjoy all the benefits from embarking on a lucrative career path in tech.

 Austin is known for its unbeatable cultural scene combined with a wide range of housing options perfect for any budget.
-Below, check out a list of the average salaries for technology jobs in the city from Indeed.com as of July 2021.
+Below, check out a list of the average salaries for technology jobs in the city from Indeed.com.
 Roles with a growing demand can command a starting salary in the six figure range, with additional perks available as well.

 Below you can find bootcamp programs with campuses in Austin.
 If you don’t live in the area or have a busy schedule, you can always choose to take a program online and then begin your job hunt in the Austin area.